idealvin/coost/docs/en.md

 xmake r http_serv
 ```

-After starting `http_serv`, you can enter `127.0.0.1/hello` in the address bar of the browser to get the result.
+After starting the http server, you can enter `127.0.0.1/hello` in the address bar of the browser to see the result.

 #### 17.2.2 Implement a static web server